Castro, Italy Travel Guide: Puglia’s Underrated Seaside Town

 For a more substantial meal, you could add a puccia or meat/cheese plates.

 The outdoor seating on the piazza is a picturesque spot to eat and it does get busy.
-In summer, I recommend booking a table or going early (Delizie in Contea opens at 6pm).
+In summer, I recommend booking a table or going early (Delizie in Contea opens for dinner from 5pm, closed on Mondays).

 People dining in Piazza della Vittoria decorated with lights at night time, Castro, Italy